sidrakhan27/Machine_Translation_Eng_Spa/README.md

 2. Install the required dependencies:

-3. Execute the Jupyter Notebooks (`machine_translation.ipynb`) to train the model and preprocess the data.
+3. Execute the Jupyter Notebooks (`Machine_translation.ipynb`) to train the model and preprocess the data.

 4. Modify the hyperparameters, dataset paths, and other configurations as needed for your specific task.